-Criminals could have their eye on biometric data in transmission during the enrolment process, and include certain features of an imposter.
-If the falsified characteristics are stored on a passport or ID card, the fraudster could travel under a false identity.
+Criminals could have their eye on biometric data in transmission during the enrolment process and include certain features of an imposter.
+The fraudster could travel under a false identity if the falsified characteristics are stored on a passport or ID card.

 How to beat spoofing attacks

-Biometrics has become more advanced and crafting fake fingerprints has become alot more difficult.
+Biometrics has become more advanced, crafting fake fingerprints has become more complicated.
 While biometric technology is constantly evolving, so is the sophistication of spoofing methods.
 Field-proven techniques such as liveness detection make biometric systems more resilient.

-Presentation Attack Detection (PAD) is the method by which a biometric spoof can be detected.
-Implementing PAD provides a high level of security, but can be costly and complex.
+Presentation Attack Detection (PAD) is detecting a biometric spoof.
+Implementing PAD provides high security but can be costly and complex.
 The ISO/IEC 30107-1 framework provides categories of attacks and explains whether PAD should be used.

 Advanced anti-spoofing methods such as facial liveness detection are necessary to differentiate simulated from real.
 The technology determines whether the person in front of the camera is present or if a printed or digital image is shown.
 After collection, algorithms analyse data to verify if the source is fake or real.

 Detecting liveness in a presentation is performed through dynamic and passive methods.
-Active refers to the action taken by the user to confirm they are a real person.
+Active refers to the action the user takes to confirm they are a natural person.
 For example, tilt the head, nod or blink.
 Fraudsters can spoof the active method in a presentation attack.